evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 The sound of glass shattering emanates from somewhere on the other side of the lab, and a small fire breaks out below a nearby fume hood.
-Professor Birchwell watches the fire spread for a moment, giggling.[^3] Some students put it out, and the class disperses.
+Professor Birchwell watches the fire spread for a moment, giggling.[^fire] At this time, the PCs notice the girl writing feverishly in her book.
+Some students put it out, and the class disperses.

+[^note]:
-[^0]: A note under the door is not the usual channel for events in the lab.
+    A note under the door is not the usual channel for events in the lab.
+    The Professor seems to be hand selecting the people who he intends to speak to.

+[^girl]:
-[^1]: Enter Dolya Petrovna, a Soviet Journalist.
+    Enter Dolya Petrovna, a Soviet Journalist.

+[^hint]:
-[^2]: She tells him that Ilya Zolnerowich is unhappy with him about his progress.
+    He tells him that Ilya Zolnerowich is unhappy with him about his progress, and that Ilya has shown up, unannounced, to check on him.

+[^fire]:
-[^3]: Professor Birchwell is beginning to lose his grip on reality.
+    Professor Birchwell is beginning to lose his grip on reality.
-[^4]: He knows what's going on, but won't tell the PCs.